 Diarrhea in pregnancy is mostly caused by bacteria or viruses (3).
-Loose stools that continue for more than two days warrant medical care.
+Loose stools that continue for more than one day warrant medical care.
 It may lead to dehydration, which may lead to other health issues (3).
 Diarrhea accompanied by other symptoms, such as fever, vomiting, rectal bleeding, fluid leakage, or vaginal blood discharge, might need immediate medical attention.

 This post explains the symptoms, causes, and remedies for diarrhea in pregnancy.